Unjustified Revulsion Towards Investing In Chinese Companies

 If you missed it, you can catch it on YouTube.
 Sure, he was referring to the red and blue states, Republican and Democrat partisanship issues.
 However, it certainly applies to national politicking as well.
 Do you agree?

 We could go on and on discussing who's at fault, what should have been done.
 However, this is, after all, an investment site.
-For those who made up your mind not to invest in anything Chinese, that's your choice.
+For those who made up your minds not to invest in anything Chinese, that's your choice.
 For the rest who are being held back from investing in Alibaba, Tencent, or other Chinese stocks because of the negative light on China, I would like to ask, what would you say to a non-American friend who is adamant against investing in U.S. stocks because of what President Trump did or said that was considered deplorable?

 If the phrase 'we need to dissociate President Trump's morals with the investment merits of Amazon (AMZN) and Microsoft (MSFT)' is along the lines you are thinking, then we are aligned.
 Otherwise, I look forward to your views and engaging you in the comments section as usual.